-The Program Director's decision to offer a Resident Agreement to a Resident for the next academic year must be based upon evidence of progressive scholarship and professional growth of the Resident as demonstrated by his/her ability to assume increasing responsibility for patient care.
-This determination is the responsibility of the Program Director, with advice from members of his/her faculty that are part of the Program's Clinical Competency Committee (CCC), and cannot be delegated to a professional or non-professional staff member.
+The Program Director's decision to offer a Resident Agreement to a Resident for the next academic year must be based upon evidence of progressive scholarship and professional growth of the Resident as demonstrated by their ability to assume increasing responsibility for patient care.
+This determination is the responsibility of the Program Director, with advice from members of their faculty that are part of the Program's Clinical Competency Committee (CCC), and cannot be delegated to a professional or non-professional staff member.

 The Program Director will assure that the professional performance of each Resident employed pursuant to a Resident Agreement with CAMC must be evaluated in writing at least semi-annually during the period of each such Resident Agreement.
 The Program Director or their designee with input from the CCC must meet with and review with each resident their documented semi-annual evaluation of performance including progress along the specialty specific milestones.
-The semiannual review should also include assistance in developing individualized learning plans to capitalize on the residents strengths and identify areas of growth.
+The semiannual review should also include assistance in developing individualized learning plans to capitalize on the resident's strengths and identify areas of growth.
 The review should also address plans for residents that may be failing to progress in according with CAMC House Staff policies.

-Each Resident will have access to written evaluations of his/her professional performance during the period of his/her employment with CAMC.
-A Resident desiring to review the written evaluations of his/her performance will direct a written request to his/her Program Director specifying the evaluation or evaluations desired for review.
+Each Resident will have access to written evaluations of their professional performance during the period of their employment with CAMC.
+A Resident desiring to review the written evaluations of their performance will direct a written request to their Program Director specifying the evaluation or evaluations desired for review.